Table of Contents

 Epidemiology of Insomnia

-The worldwide incidence of insomnia is about 30—35 % of people living with difficulty in sleeping.
-Approximately 10 % of the population suffer from chronic or severe sleeping disorder that requires medical attention.
-In England, a steady increase of insomnia prevalence has been reported over the years with the rate standing at 38.6 % in 2016.
+The worldwide incidence of insomnia, that is, people living with difficulty in sleeping, is about 30–35 %.
+Approximately 10 % of the population suffers from chronic or severe sleeping disorder that requires medical attention.
+In England, a steady increase of insomnia prevalence has been reported over the years, with the rate standing at 38.6 % in 2016.
 The trend is believed to be reciprocated worldwide.